churchofturing/churchofturing.github.io/posts/motivating-macros.md

 3. See output.
 4. Go to step 1.

-The REPL rarely makes an appearance beyond one-off experimentation.
-It's a place to try out a new library, play with a new idea or figure out how to call a function.
+In mainstream languages, the REPL rarely makes an appearance beyond one-off experimentation.
+Generally it's a place to try out a new library, play with a new idea or figure out how to call a function.

-Lisps (generally but not always) are different.
+Lisps (sometimes but not always) are different.
 Interactive REPL development is one of their strengths.
 A simplified development loop for Clojure is below.

 1. Open your project in your editor of choice.
 2. Start a REPL session and connect your editor to it.
 3. Send expressions directly from your editor to the REPL to be evaluated.
 4. Go to step 3.

-The difference might not be immediately obvious, but it's very obvious in practice.
+The difference might not be immediately obvious, but it's striking in practice.
 The feedback loop from idea to result is drastically shortened.
 You can poke, prod and manipulate data in ways that would've been tedious otherwise.
 For long lived programs (such as GUIs or servers), you an change things as they're running and immediately see your changes reflected.
 It is something to be experienced.

-If this has caught your interest and you want to learn more, I'd recommend watching the talk: ["Stop Writing Dead Programs" by Jack Rusher](https://www.youtube.com/watch?v=8Ab3ArE8W3s).
+If this has caught your interest and you want to learn more, I'd recommend watching the talk ["Stop Writing Dead Programs" by Jack Rusher](https://www.youtube.com/watch?v=8Ab3ArE8W3s).

 # Setup